justinyates887/Eldara/content/Campaigns/Campaign 1/Epilogue.md

 As evening falls and the extended festivities wind down, the party might find themselves sitting together—perhaps in [[The Third Onion Tavern]], perhaps on the walls overlooking the market square—watching the last of the celebration and reflecting on how quickly everything could have gone wrong, and how their choices made all the difference.

-**The Final Image:** The last image of [[content/Campaigns/Campaign 1/Locations/Greendale]] might be the sight of families walking safely home through torch-lit streets, merchants loading wagons for their journeys without fear of ambush, and children playing games that tomorrow they'll remember as "heroes and bandits"—always choosing to be the heroes.
+**The Final Image:** The last image of [[Greendale (Campaign)]] might be the sight of families walking safely home through torch-lit streets, merchants loading wagons for their journeys without fear of ambush, and children playing games that tomorrow they'll remember as "heroes and bandits"—always choosing to be the heroes.

 The Festival of Therion will return next year, and the year after, and for years to come.
 Because sometimes, when good people stand together against the darkness, the light not only endures—it grows brighter.